Israeli defence minister outlines new phase in Gaza war | Law-Order

 He said operations would include raids, demolishing tunnels, air and ground strikes, and special forces operations.
 In the south of the besieged enclave, where most of Gaza's 2.3 million population is now living, many in tents and other temporary shelters, the operation would continue to try to eliminate Hamas leaders and rescue Israeli hostages.

-Israel's offensive has killed more than 22,000 people, according to Palestinian health authorities, forced most of the population out of their homes and reduced much of Gaza to rubble.
+The offensive has killed more than 22,000 people, according to Palestinian health authorities, forced most of the population out of their homes and reduced much of Gaza to rubble.
+NO ISRAELI CIVILIANS IN GAZA

+After the war, Gallant said Hamas would no longer control Gaza and Israel would reserve its operational freedom of action, with a multinational task force led by the United States in partnership with the European Union and regional partners taking responsibility for rehabilitating the territory.
+But he ruled out a return of the Israeli settlements in Gaza withdrawn in 2005, saying there would be no Israeli civilian presence and that Palestinian bodies would govern the enclave.

+"Gaza residents are Palestinian, therefore Palestinian bodies will be in charge, with the condition that there will be no hostile actions or threats against the State of Israel," he said.
+Israel would "provide information to guide civilian operations" and continue to inspect goods entering Gaza for security reasons.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)